zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

 ---
+I built this web app with the motivation of visualizing the data that’s easy to read and user friendly.
+At the time of when I started building this webapp, there were not many relevent sources except JHU.
+My goal was to provide insights on coronavirus.

 # This page documents the motivation and the process behind building a webapp using COVID-19 data.
 App : [http://coronavirusdashboard.live/](http://coronavirusdashboard.live/)